Fury on Minikube

 Navigate to http://grafana.fury.info or click the Grafana icon from Forecastle.

-Fury provides some pre-configured dashboard to visualize the state of the cluster.
+Fury provides pre-configured dashboards to visualize the state of the cluster and all its components.
 Examine an example dashboard:

 - Click on the search icon on the left sidebar.